AriFordsham/GHCWiki/active-branches.md

 - `late-lam-lift`: **Late Lambda Lift**.
 Nick Frisby.
 We lift some lambdas before CorePrep.
 I'm still determining when to 'not' lift a lambda.
 My terse notes [here](late-lam-lift).

-- `type-nats`: **Solver for Type-Level Naturals**.
-Iavor S. Diatchki.
-An experimental solver for discharging constraints involving natural numbers.
+- `wip/ext-olver`: Iavor S. Diatchki.
+Integrate an extrenal SMT solver with the constrain solver.
+Mostly for working with type-level naturals at the moment.

 - `simd`: **SIMD support**.
 Geoffrey Mainland.
 This extends the simple SIMD support in GHC HEAD, and is slated for 7.8.